 • Clean and disinfect objects and surfaces frequently touched by you and others (e.g., door handles, phones, keyboards, counters, etc.)

-We now offer telemedicine options that allow you visit your provider at The Portland Clinic by video and/or phone for many health issues, from the convenience of your own home.
+We offer telemedicine options that allow you visit your provider at The Portland Clinic by video for many health issues, from the convenience of your own home.
 Rest assured that our telemedicine capabilities are safe and secure.
-We use a HIPAA-compliant version of Zoom – video visits with us are not recorded, and all video/audio is encrypted.
+Video visits with us are not recorded, and all video/audio is encrypted.
 Our goal, always, is to keep both you and your information safe.
 Most insurances cover telemedicine visits the same as a regular office visit.

 To schedule an appointment, please call 503-223-3113.